arangodb/docs/3.10/foxx-reference-modules-auth.md

   * **method**: `string` (Default: `"sha256"`)

     The hashing algorithm to use to create password hashes.
-    The authenticator will be able to verify passwords against hashes using any supported hashing algorithm.
+    The authenticator is able to verify passwords against hashes using any supported hashing algorithm.
 This only affects new hashes created by the authenticator.